 - a.
 Home or virtual offices: Owners may maintain home offices within their dwellings related to their employment or business ventures so long as these activities do not involve clients, employees, or customers routinely visiting an Owner's dwelling. - b.
-Rentals: Consistent with limitations of the Declaration, Summit County Ordinances and prior Court rulings in the matter of Pinebrook Homeowners Association v.
-Pinecrest Drive, LLC, Owners may rent their dwellings "from time to time," for periods of time that are consistent with single-family residential living so long as the following conditions are followed: - i.
-No nightly rentals.
-Nightly rentals are strictly prohibited in Pinebrook, whether arranged directly, by a broker or through an internet facilitator.
-The Courts have found that nightly and other short-term rentals violate the "single family residential living purposes" restrictions contained in Article X Section 16 and Article X Section 2(a) of the Declaration. - ii.
-Owners may not rent their dwelling on a routine basis without violating the "from time to time" provisions of the Declaration. - iii.
-Minimum rental periods shall require occupancy by the renter(s) for thirty (30) days or more. - iv.
-No overnight parking by renters is allowed on any street within Pinebrook. - v.
-Renters and rental activities may not disrupt the neighborhood and may not bring additional noise, trash, traffic or other attention to the dwelling that could be considered a nuisance or a violation of Summit County ordinances.
+Rentals: Consistent with limitations of the Declaration, Summit County Ordinances, Snyderville Basin Development Code and prior Court rulings in the matter of Pinebrook Homeowners Association v.
+Pinecrest Drive, LLC, Third Judicial District Court, Silver Summit Department, Case No. 090500959, Owners may rent their dwellings "from time to time," for periods of time that are consistent with single-family residential living so long as the following conditions are followed: - i.
+No Nightly Rentals.
+Nightly Rentals are strictly prohibited in Pinebrook, whether arranged directly, by a broker or through an internet facilitator.
+Utah Courts have found that nightly and other short-term rentals violate the "single family residential living purposes" restrictions contained in Article X Section 16 and Article X Section 2(a) of the Declaration.